-- Sandringham School believes that individual faculties should have discretion choose their grouping arrangements so long as all students' progress in their learning is a priority and that the whole school value of Eeverybody can be Somebody' and the school's curriculum intent is maintained. - The majority of subjects are taught in mixed prior attainment groups at all key stages.
+- Sandringham School believes that individual faculties should have discretion to choose their grouping arrangements so long as all students' progress in their learning is a priority and that the whole school value of 'Everybody can be Somebody' and the school's curriculum intent is maintained. - The majority of subjects are taught in mixed prior attainment groups at all key stages.
 Where subjects employ some grouping by prior attainment, for example in Mathematics and MFL and PE, subjects must have clear procedures for placing students in different groups and must review student placement regularly.
-Any changes to groups made throughout the academic year should be communicated to parents in writing. - Selection of groups is based on a variety of sources, including: - Prior and current attainment - > External assessment data - Teacher assessment - Student behaviour is not a criterion for selection.
-Requests for students to be moved "down" groups should be thoroughly discussed and focus on the impact on the student's motivation and learning.
+Any changes to groups made throughout the academic year should be communicated to parents in writing. - Selection of groups is based on a variety of sources, including: - o Prior and current attainment - External assessment data - Teacher assessment - Student behaviour is not a criterion for selection.
+Requests for students to be moved 'down' groups should be thoroughly discussed and focus on the impact on the student's motivation and learning.
 All teaching groups must be designed to maximise learning outcomes. - All stakeholders: students, teachers, and TAs should be involved in the process determining effective groupings where they exist.
-Consultation should also include the Performance Director (PD). - While numerical codes (e.g. Set 1 Set 8) are attached to groups for purposes of timetabling, to aid motivation it is preferable that they are not referred to as 'top' or 'bottom' sets. - Higher groups should never be full and should have space for students 'moving up'. - Higher groups will invariably have larger numbers of students than lower groups.
+Consultation should also include the Performance Director (PD). - While numerical codes (e.g. Set 1 Set 8) are attached to groups for purposes of timetabling, to aid motivation it is preferable that they are not referred to as 'top' or 'bottom' sets.

-- Ideally, teachers should teach a balance of 'sets' and no single teacher should have a timetable skewed with either 'higher' groups or "lower" groups. - When teaching 'set' groups all teaching will be guided by the principles and strands of Assessment for Learning and include 'core' and 'extension' work. - It is permissible for faculties to have single sex groups provided it can be justified that, in doing so, it is going to raise standards of attainment for both genders. - Teachers should recognise that 'set' groups are not homogeneous and still remain mixed prior attainment groups.
-Differentiation remains crucial if learners are to maximise their potential and differentiation must also occur by task and not solely by outcome.
-This occurs by using: - > A range of teaching strategies based on knowledge of students' prior learning, with reference to the Inclusion Directory and use of Circles of Inclusion - > A range of inclusion strategies such as differentiated resources, within class groupings, in-class support, extension activities for all students including High Starters - It must be remembered that students gain a sense of personal improvement by being exposed to regular formative feedback within the same group rather than by moving sets.
-In light of the fact that Sandringham hopes to develop both self-esteem and attainment of all students, Faculties will: - Review their teaching groups on a termly basis (particularly after end of unit assessments have been recorded), taking action to support groups or individuals if attainment is below expectations. - Plan opportunities for students to move sets, informing parents / carers in order to strengthen the homeschool partnership as well as other appropriate external agencies who may be supporting a student.
+- Ideally, higher groups should never be full and, where reasonable, space should be made for students 'moving up'. - Higher groups will invariably have larger numbers of students than lower groups. - Ideally, teachers should teach a balance of 'sets' and no single teacher should have a timetable skewed with either 'higher' groups or 'lower' groups. - It is permissible for faculties to have single gender groups provided it can be justified that, in doing so, it is going to raise standards of attainment for both genders. - Teachers should recognise that 'set' groups are not homogeneous and that adaptation and scaffolding remains crucial if learners are to maximise their potential.
+This relies on teachers knowing their students as individuals, supported by understanding students' needs from each 'Class Profile' and deploying strategies such as scaffolds and extension tasks where appropriate. - Where subjects do set by attainment, faculties should - Review their teaching groups on a regular basis (particularly after end of unit assessments have been recorded), taking action to support groups or individuals if attainment is below expectations. - Plan opportunities for students to move sets, informing parents / carers in order to strengthen the home-school partnership as well as other appropriate external agencies who may be supporting a student.

-5. MONITORING THE EFFECTIVENSS OF THE CURRICULUM
+5. MONITORING THE EFFECTIVENESS OF THE CURRICULUM

-- The DH i/c curriculum is responsible for monitoring how the curriculum is implemented across the school and its impact on students. - The link LG member is responsible for monitoring the effectiveness of the curriculum in the areas for which they are responsible. - Monitoring of the curriculum and its effectiveness on pupil learning takes place throughout the year using a variety of self-evaluation tools such as lesson observations, internal and external progress data and book looks. - The Curriculum and Welfare Committee of the Governing Body monitors the effectiveness of the Curriculum.
+- The DH i/c curriculum is responsible for monitoring how the curriculum is implemented across the school and its impact on students. - The link LG member is responsible for monitoring the effectiveness of the curriculum in the areas for which they are responsible. - Directors of Learning and their LG links will monitor the curriculum throughout the year using a variety of self-evaluation tools such as lesson observations, learning visits, work scrutiny and the Autumn review (a review of external progress data) - The Local Governing Body also monitors the effectiveness of the c urriculum through their meetings and visits to the school.